Snapshot of the Department's History

-For further in-depth history of the department, please read the attached PDF document below (Southwestern Geographer, 2001)
+For further in-depth history of the department, please open the linked PDF document (Southwestern Geographer, 2001).

 The Department of Geography at Texas State University is a nationally recognized center for undergraduate and graduate teaching and research that continues to produce quality geography professionals and maintains a top tier internationally recognized faculty, staff, and student body.

 In 1899, the Texas Legislature issued a charter to establish the Southwest Texas State Normal School on 11 acres of land located between Austin and San Antonio, Texas.
 In 1903, the school opened an enrollment of 303 students and 17 faculty members.
 Students enrolling in the normal school were required to take a geographic pedagogy, a course in which prospective teachers were instructed how to teach geography in public schools.
 After World War I, more systematic courses in physical and regional geography were offered.

 Moving into the 1950s and 1960s the department continued to expand as the institution reorganized its academic structure.
 The School (now College) of Liberal Arts was formed as a free-standing academic department during this period.
 In 1965, the Department of Geography and Planning was established.